Warn users if assessment has no question numbers

 In the event of question numbers being absent, questionNumbers.size() is zero at the end of separateQuestions() in parse()!
 This can be used to pop-up a warning to the user.
 Is there a more appropriate check or will the above test suffice?

 #2 Updated by Ryan McFall almost 12 years ago

 I think it would be good to test each page and see if it contains anything other than an image to detect the case where the document is a scanned PDF.

 But, for now, checking that the question list size is > 0 and warning the user if not, telling them that one possible reason would be a scanned document, would be good.

-#3 Updated by Sandeep Namilikonda about 11 years ago
+#3 Updated by Sandeep Namilikonda over 11 years ago

 Since scanned documents are detected and handled in AssessmentFileSelection, this bug only corresponds to cases wherein the question numbers are not detected in the input document as they are actually absent.